WindFile/Windows-Fake-FileExplorer/README.md

 - Videos

-This does NOT interact, touch, or mess your computer.
-This is a safe and fun folder that doesn't mess your computer.
+This project does not interact with, modify, or access your computer’s system files.

+It is a simple folder structure intended for safe and fun use.
+It does not access the C:\ drive or make any system changes.

-They are visual decoration file that cannot touch your C:/ drive, and it'll be saved to Downloads but you can move it anywhere on your PC.
+When downloaded, it will be saved to your Downloads folder by default, and you may move it anywhere on your PC.